utopictown/tweetburner/README.md

 # TweetBurner

-This Python script can be used to delete all of your tweets using Twitter's API.
-Please request tweet archive from browser before use (need to wait for 24 hours), we will need the tweets.js file to execute.
+This Python script can be used to delete all of your tweets without using Twitter's API / password.
+It will need your twitter request headers data which you can find in network tab from browser.
+Please get tweet archive file which you can request from twitter (only on browser) before use (need to wait for 24 hours), we will need the tweets.js file to execute.

 ## Requirements